-Contribution type ^(v) You are under age 67 You are age 67 to 69 You are age 70 to 74 You are age 75 or over Member Contributions ^{(i),(vi)} At any time At any time (ii) At any time (ii) Cannot be accepted Spouse contributions (i) At any time At any time (ii) At any time (ii) Cannot be accepted Employer contribution - Super Guarantee (SG) (i) and Award/Industrial Agreement ^{(i),(iii)} At any time At any time At any time At any time Salary sacrifice and additional employer contributions (ii) At any time At any time (ii) At any time (ii) Cannot be accepted CGT exempt contributions At any time At any time (ii) At any time (ii) Cannot be accepted Government co-contributions At any time At any time In limited circumstances ^(iv) Not applicable Government low income super contributions ^(vii) At any time At any time At any time At any time Transfer/rollovers At any time At any time At any time At any time Downsizer contributions ^(viii) Yes from age 55 At any time At any time At any time
+Contribution type ^(v) You are under age 67 You are age 67 to 69 You are age 70 to 74 You are age 75 or over Member contributions ^{(i),(vi)} At any time At any time (ii) At any time (ii) Cannot be accepted Spouse contributions (i) At any time At any time (ii) At any time (ii) Cannot be accepted Employer contribution - Super Guarantee (SG) (i) and Award/Industrial Agreement ^{(i),(iii)} At any time At any time At any time At any time Salary sacrifice and additional employer contributions (ii) At any time At any time (ii) At any time (ii) Cannot be accepted CGT exempt contributions At any time At any time (ii) At any time (ii) Cannot be accepted Government co-contributions At any time At any time In limited circumstances ^(iv) Not applicable Government low income super contributions ^(vii) At any time At any time At any time At any time Transfer/rollovers At any time At any time At any time At any time Downsizer contributions ^(viii) Yes from age 55 At any time At any time At any time

 - (i) Member and spouse contributions cannot be accepted (and therefore no Government co-contributions can be received) if we don't have your TFN.
 Your assessable income will automatically include the amount of any excess concessional contributions made in the financial year.
 The excess amount is taxed at your marginal tax rate, less a 15% tax offset.
 You'll have the option of withdrawing up to 85% of your excess concessional contributions from your super.
 Any excess concessional contributions that you do not withdraw will count towards your non-concessional contributions cap.
 Any after-tax personal member contributions (including spouse contributions received) in excess of the Non-concessional Contributions Cap will be subject to Excess Contributions Tax of 47% unless you choose to release the excess contributions and associated earnings.
-The ATO treats all member contributions, in the first instance, as "non-concessional", and adjusts the contributions to "concessional" if a tax deduction is claimed in your income tax return. - (ii) The superannuation work test, which previously applied to members aged 67-74 when making personal super and salary sacrificed contributions, has been abolished (unless you intend to claim a tax deduction for the contribution). - (iii) If we don't have your TFN an additional tax called the "no-TFN tax" will be deducted from your account. - iv) You must be under age 71 at the end of the financial year in which an after-tax contribution is made to receive a Government co-contribution. - (v) Personal and non-mandated contributions can be accepted after age 75 if made in the 28 days following the end of the month you turn age 75. - (vi) See page 7 for details. - (vii) Payments from a First Home Saver Account into super will be treated as a member contribution and are subject to the Non-concessional Contributions Cap.
-They are not eligible for the Government co-contribution. - (viii) A Government low income super contribution of up to \$500 per year may be paid in respect of a member who had a concessional contribution made in respect of the member and the member's adjusted taxable income for the financial year does not exceed \$37,000 pa.
-See "Government low income super contribution" in this fact sheet for more information. - (ix) The Downsizer contribution into super form needs be lodged with or prior to the contribution.
+The ATO treats all member contributions, in the first instance, as "non-concessional", and adjusts the contributions to "concessional" if a tax deduction is claimed in your income tax return. - (ii) The superannuation work test, which previously applied to members aged 67-74 when making personal super and salary sacrificed contributions, has been abolished (unless you intend to claim a tax deduction for the contribution). - (iii) If we don't have your TFN an additional tax called the "no-TFN tax" will be deducted from your account. - iv) You must be under age 71 at the end of the financial year in which an after-tax contribution is made to receive a Government co-contribution.
+See 'Government co-contributions' in this fact sheet for more information. - v) Personal and non-mandated contributions can be accepted after age 75 if made in the 28 days following the end of the month you turn age 75. - (vi) See pages 6-8 for details on contributions. - (vii) A Government low income super contribution of up to \$500 per year may be paid in respect of a member who had a concessional contribution made in respect of the member and the member's adjusted taxable income for the financial year does not exceed \$37,000 pa.
+See "Government low income super contribution" in this fact sheet for more information. - (viii) The Downsizer contribution into super form needs be lodged with or prior to the contribution.
 The form and further details about this contribution type are available at ato.gov.au.